- 1 Host of the 2019 Cricket World Cup

 Cricket World Cup 2019 Schedule

 The opening match of the tournament will be held on 30/05/2019 between England and South Africa and the ending cricket world cup match will be on 14/07/2019 at Lord’s.
 Here’s the complete list of fixtures by ESPNcricinfo:

 Qualification for the 2019 Cricket World Cup

-Only 10 teams will qualify for the 2019 world cup after a decision was taken to shrink the size of the tournament.
-In 2011 and in 2015 the tournament had 14 teams but ICC have decided few nations will make for a better competition.
+Only 10 teams qualified for the 2019 world cup after a decision was taken to shrink the size of the tournament.
+In 2011 and in 2015 the tournament had 14 teams but ICC has decided few nations will make for better competition.
 England will qualify automatically because they are hosting the tournament, as will the top seven one day international nations according to the latest ICC rankings 6 months prior to the tournament.

 However, that leaves only two spots for the remaining test playing nations and affiliate members of the ICC.
 Those places have been taken by Afghanistan and West Indies at a qualifying tournament which was held in Bangladesh in March 2018.
 This tournament included the remaining four teams that failed to make the top seven one day international spots plus the top four teams from the Cricket World League Championships.

 Teams Qualified for the 2019 Cricket World Cup

 - Sri Lanka

 Participants in the 2018 World Cup qualification tournament